Description

 OpenCVE Recommended Actions

-• Upgrade the Linux kernel to a version that contains the patch replacing BUG_ON with WARN_ON in drm/amdgpu/sdma4
+• Upgrade the Linux kernel to a version that contains the patch replacing BUG_ON with WARN_ON in drm/amdgpu/sdma4, addressing the logic flaw identified by CWE-1285 and CWE-617.

-• Restrict access to the AMDGPU DRM device so that only privileged processes can open it, or temporarily disable the AMDGPU driver
+• Restrict access to the AMDGPU DRM device so that only privileged users can open it, for example by adjusting udev rules or device permissions.

-• Temporarily blacklist or unload the AMDGPU kernel module until a patched kernel is available, if GPU functionality is not essential
+• If GPU functionality is not essential, temporarily disable, unload, or blacklist the AMDGPU kernel module until a patched kernel is available.

 Tracking